Copyright and Creative Commons

 Since 1988 I always signed my work with a copyright symbol.
-In 2016, after leaning about Creative Commons, I changed my habits.
+In 2016, after learning about Creative Commons, I changed my habits.

 For me copyright has always been important.
 Creative people put a huge amount of work into creating works and it's really frustrating to see less creative people take their ideas and reuse them without credit or compensation.